bridgecrew-perf4/Openshift3/README.md

 # Openshift3
-Terraform and ansible code to spin up OKD/Openshift 3.11 under KVM/Azure This code was developed so that I could spin up Openshift resources quickly.
+Terraform and ansible code to spin up OKD/Openshift 3.11 under KVM/Azure This code was developed so that I could spin up OKD/Openshift resources quickly.
 Useful for customer demonstrations and training courses.

 ## Usage.